-- Views of the Priory; - View from Eaton Hill; - View north from Aulden; - View from Cockcroft Hill: - View from Newlands across the Arrow Valley; - Northward views across the Kenwater and Lugg; - Views from Millenium Wood to Priory (tree trimming needed); and - Views and vistas within the defined town centre, see Map 3 for the boundary of the town centre.
+- Views of the Priory; - View from Eaton Hill; - View north from Aulden; - View from Cockcroft Hill; - View from Newlands across the Arrow Valley; - Northward views across the Kenwater and Lugg; - Views from Millennium Wood to Priory (tree trimming needed); and - Views and vistas within the defined town centre, see Map 3 for the boundary of the town centre.

-Development that obscures or detracts from views of important and historic buildings, key areas of landscape and large areas of open countryside will not be permitted.
+Developments that obscure or detract from views of important and historic buildings, key areas of landscape and large areas of open countryside will not be allowed.